realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 As you can see, instead of waking up ten times a second, `log_delays`
-is blocked out for nearly a second while `busy_loop` churns away.
+is blocked out for much longer than that while `busy_loop` churns
+away.

 If, on the other hand, we use `In_thread.run` to offload this to a
 different system thread, the behavior will be different.